viewtool/I2C_Adapter/CodeBlocks_USB_I2C_TEA5767/README.md

 # I2C_TEA5767
-An CodeBlocks project for TEA5767.
+A CodeBlocks project for TEA5767.